IcQuackson/42-Portfolio-Generator/README.md

 ## 🗣️ About
-42 Portfolio Generator is a command-line tool designed to fetch project and cursus information from the 42 API, allowing users to easily generate and visualize their project portfolios.
-With just a few simple commands, you can access a wealth of information about your progress at 42, all in one place.
+42 Portfolio Generator is a web-page designed to fetch project and cursus information from the 42 API, allowing users to easily generate and visualize their project portfolios.
+With just a valid username, you can access a wealth of information about your progress at 42, all in one place.

 ## 🛠️ Download
 To download and use the 42 Portfolio Generator, simply clone this repository to your local machine: